 Meet Dr. Rachel Seman-Varner, Natural Resource Scientist in the Public Service

-Dr. Rachel Seman-Varner is an agroecologist with a focus on nutrient management and soil health in sustainable and organic production systems.
+Devoted to public service, Dr. Seman-Varner strives to help growers build healthy soils in sustainable agroecosystems.
 She works as Natural Resource Scientist at the Washington State Department of Agriculture, USA.
 She's specifically part of an environmental research group where part of their responsibilities are to collect and analyze data related to agriculture and natural resources, and provide scientific evidence to support policy decisions in the state.

 Undergraduate experience can help define our path